TheRealAnonymous008/quartz/content/Lenses for Game Design - Lenses.md

 ### 21. Flow
 * From the [[Flow State Model]].

+* Does my game have clear goals?
+If not, how can I fix that?
+* Are the goals of the player the same goals I intended?
+* Are there parts of the game that distract players to the point they forget their goal?
+If so, can these distractions be reduced or tied into the game goals?
+* Does my game provide a steady stream of not-too-easy, not-too-hard challenges, taking into account the fact that the player’s skills may be gradually improving?
+* Are the player’s skills improving at the rate I had hoped?
+If not, how can I change that?

+### 22. Needs
+### 23. Motivation
+### 24. Novelty
+### 25. Judgment
 # Links
 * [[The Art of Game Design -- A Book of Lenses by Schell]]